 - How can we build a proof writing tool which automatically fills in proof outlines?

-An afternote on my hobbies: I paint, rock climb, write short stories, speak painfully slow elementary German and embarrassingly “robotic” American Sign Language, read Braille, and play trombone.
+An afternote on my hobbies: I paint, rock climb, write short stories, speak intermediate German, beginners Russian and Spanish, embarrassingly “robotic” American Sign Language, read braille, play trombone and ukelele.

 Curiosity is welcome: email@example.com.